forcedotcom/salesforcedx-vscode/docs/articles/apex/interactive-debugger.md

 ## Considerations

-Keep these limitations and known issues in mind when working with the Apex Debugger.
+Keep these limitations and known issues in mind when working with Apex Debugger.

 ### General Considerations